jahnavi-gottam/enterprise-automation/README.md

 # Enterprise: Intelligent Process Automation

-### Intelligent Process Automation (IPA) is an AI-driven solution designed to automate repetitive and time-consuming business processes.
+Intelligent Process Automation (IPA) is an AI-driven solution designed to automate repetitive and time-consuming business processes.
 This project focuses on automating tasks such as data entry, document processing, and customer service interactions.
-It is intended for businesses and enterprises looking to streamline their operations, reduce manual effort, and improve efficiency through advanced AI technologies.With the implementation of IPA, organizations can significantly reduce the time spent on routine tasks, allowing employees to focus on more strategic and value-added activities.
+It is intended for businesses and enterprises looking to streamline their operations, reduce manual effort, and improve efficiency through advanced AI technologies.

+With the implementation of IPA, organizations can significantly reduce the time spent on routine tasks, allowing employees to focus on more strategic and value-added activities.
 The AI solutions provided by this project are capable of learning and adapting to various processes, ensuring continuous improvement and optimization.

 ## Table of Contents
 - **Problem Statement**